S-Salehin/LEO/README.md

 ## 🌟 Overview

-**LEO Steward OS** is an advanced mission control dashboard for managing active debris removal operations in Low Earth Orbit.
+**AsteoLEO** is an advanced mission control dashboard for managing active debris removal operations in Low Earth Orbit.
 Built for the **NASA Space Apps Challenge 2025**, this system demonstrates a sustainable business model for commercializing LEO operations through debris removal, orbital recycling, and satellite life extension services.

 ### 🎯 Key Features